All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 December 2021 update: Revamped for 2022!
 Updated competition details for Battlecode, Russian AI Cup, CodeCup, and IEEE CoGs.
 Added SamurAI to the list.
 Moved Yare.io and AICrowd to special mentions.

 You've likely heard of Kaggle.
 They're the most popular platform for hosting data science competitions.
 But they're also home to a range of simulation playgrounds such as ConnectX, Hungry Geese, and the resource management game, Halite by Two Sigma.
 Players submit agents that compete on a live leaderboard, and prizes include Kaggle merchandise and ranking points for your Kaggle profile.

 Kaggle is a great place to start if you're new to AI game competitions since they provide tutorials and free GPUs for training.
-Currently, their simulations only support submissions in Python.

 AWS DeepRacer is a 3D racing simulator designed to help developers get started with reinforcement learning.
 Using their prebuilt model, you'll be able to focus on designing a reward function and tuning hyperparameters.

 It's free to get started with 10 hours of training on AWS.
 Top racers each year receive an expenses-paid trip to compete in the AWS DeepRacer Championship Cup at re:Invent.
 If you plan on seriously competing you'll need to pay for training, evaluating, and storing your model on AWS.

 Aside from their virtual racing tracks, there is also an option to purchase their DeepRacer Evo (a 1/18th scale autonomous racing car) for USD399 to try out your RL model on physical tracks.